brobert83/cucumber_base_http_java8/README.md

 This library aims to provide a bundle of Cucumber predefined steps to perform HTTP calls and perform verifications on the HTTP response.

+There is a small test project demonstrating how to use this library here https://github.com/brobert83/cucumber_base_http_java8_springboot_test

 ## Steps provided
 ```java
 @Given("^the request body is$")